What resources can I use to find public opinion data?

 - Latin American Public Opinion Project (LAPOP) - Vanderbilt University's survey research database includes national surveys, impact evaluation studies, and reports on attitudes, behaviors and experiences from more than 35 countries in the Americas, as well as the AmericasBarometer survey of democratic public opinion and many academic studies.

-- Social Issues Powersearch - This database provides full text for thousands of publications including public opinion polls from multiple sociological, political science, and public policy databases in a single search.
+To access the resource content, use the “Log In” on the top right to select University of Texas at Dallas and complete the Net-ID single sign-on. - Social Issues Powersearch - This database provides full text for thousands of publications including public opinion polls from multiple sociological, political science, and public policy databases in a single search.
 Topics covered: Aging,alcohol, computers, crime, drugs, education, energy, ethics, family, health, human rights, multiculturalism, national debate, people, religion, sports, women, work, world affairs, etc.

 - Statistical Insight - This database contains statistics from government publications and agencies, private sources, and international organizations.
 As part of the private sources, researchers can access polling data from organizations such as Ipsos, AP (Associate Press), and the NCAA (National Collegiate Athletic Association).